- About OQR

 For more information about these surveys, results and privacy arrangements, see the QILT (opens in a new window) website.

 The documents on this page that require a University staff login are accessible via Sharepoint.
-Login details will only be requested once on each visit to this page, and will not be requested if staff are already signed into the University's network and are using Internet Explorer.
+Login details will only be requested once on each visit to this page, and will not be requested if staff are already signed into the University's network.